University of Oklahoma: History

 With the support of Governor George Washington Steele, on December 18, 1890, the Oklahoma Territorial legislature established three universities: the state university in Norman, the agricultural and mechanical college in Stillwater (later renamed Oklahoma State University) and a normal school in Edmond (later renamed University of Central Oklahoma).
 Oklahoma's admission into the union in 1907 led to the renaming of the Norman Territorial University as the University of Oklahoma.
 Norman residents donated 407 acre of land for the university 0.5 mi south of the Norman railroad depot.
 The university's first president ordered the planting of trees before the construction of the first campus building because he "could not visualize a treeless university seat."
 Landscaping remains important to the university.

 The university's first president, David Ross Boyd, arrived in Norman in August 1892, and the first students enrolled that year.
 The university established a School of Pharmacy in 1893 because of the territory's high demand for pharmacists.
 Three years later, the university awarded its first degree to a pharmaceutical chemist.
 The "Rock Building" in downtown Norman held the initial classes until the university's first building opened on September 6, 1893.

 Donald W. Reynolds Center for the Performing Arts, formerly Holmberg Hall, exemplifies the school's architectural style.

 On January 6, 1903, the university's only building burned down and destroyed many records of the early university.
 Construction began immediately on a new building, as several other towns hoped to convince the university to move.
 President Boyd and the faculty were not dismayed by the loss.
 Mathematics professor Frederick Elder said, "What do you need to keep classes going?
 Two yards of blackboard and a box of chalk."
 As a response to the fire, English professor Vernon Louis Parrington created a plan for the development of the campus.
 Although much of the plan was never implemented, Parrington's suggestion for the campus core formed the basis for the North Oval.
 The North and South Ovals are now distinctive features of the campus.

-The campus has a distinctive architecture, with buildings designed in a unique "Cherokee Gothic" style.
-The style has many features of the Gothic era but has also mixed the designs of local Native American tribes from Oklahoma.
-This term was coined by the renowned American architect Frank Lloyd Wright when he visited the campus.
+The campus has a distinctive architecture, with buildings designed in the unique "Cherokee Gothic" style, a term coined by American architect Frank Lloyd Wright when he visited the campus.
+These buildings are similar to Collegiate Gothic but are built from lighter stones.
+They combine conventional Gothic Revival architecture with Native American elements.
 The university has built over a dozen buildings in the Cherokee Gothic style.